So, you’re planning to come to UCL in September 2014…

 Congratulations on getting an offer from UCL.
 What lies ahead is a brilliant education at one of the world’s best universities, as well as all the experiences of studying right in the centre of London.
 We here at UCLU are here to help you make the most of that.

 Throughout the Welcome period - and the year - UCLU host a wide range of events and activities to make sure you don’t spend all your time in the library.
-From big club nights, to West End shows, to comedy and quizzes, we have it all in store for you.
+With the big club nights you might be expecting as well as a range of things you may not, from markets to West End shows, to comedy and quizzes, we have it all in store for you.
 Keep checking back for updates and new events as they are added!

-We’ve planned a variety of club nights at some of London’s biggest venues including KOKO and Ministry of Sound, but that’s not all; there are loads of other unbelievable nights lined up so do keep checking back for updates and new events as they are added.
+We’ve planned a variety of club nights at some of London’s biggest venues including KOKO, Piccadilly Institute, Fabric and Ministry of Sound, but that’s not all; there are loads of other unbelievable nights lined up so do keep checking back for updates and new events as they are added.

 You can tell your friends you’re going to our events on Facebook, too; find all our events on our Facebook page listings and click to say you’re going!